u-eff-gee/utr/README.md

     ...
 ```

 However, this caused some problems in the case of `utr`.
 For example, the floor and the walls are clearly a logical unit that can be implemented in a separate file.
 Since the floor and the walls are as long and wide as the whole setup, the mother volume of this auxiliary class would unnecessarily overlap with everything.

-Here, instead (except for the detectors, see also [2.1.2 Detectors](#detectors)), we chose to pass the global mother volume to the auxiliary classes and let them make the placements in a `Construct(G4ThreeVector global_coordinates)` method.
+Here, instead, we chose to pass the global mother volume to the auxiliary classes and let them make the placements in a `Construct(G4ThreeVector global_coordinates)` method.

 ```
 // Auxiliary.hh